KoltesDigital/ycommands/README.md

 Determine and execute the proper command based on `args`, or by default `process.argv`.

 `callback` is given to the commands, allowing them to return asynchronously.
+If `callback` is undefined, commands are still provided with a `callback` function which does nothing, in order to allow an asynchronous code style.

+Errors happening in ycommands (no command given, unrecognized command, ambiguous command) are **thrown**.
+They are instances of `ycommands.Error`. `callback` is not called for these errors.

-## Handler
+## Command handler

 The handler function has the signature